CLEMMONS FAMILY FARM

 Picture

-The Clemmons Family Farm honors the extraordinary lives of Jackson and Lydia Clemmons, who have owned the farm, located in Charlotte, Vermont, since 1962.
-We actively promote the celebration of heritage as a continuum in which we learn from our past, shape our present, and invest in our future.
+Clemmons Family Farm honors the extraordinary lives of Jackson and Lydia Clemmons, who owned their 148-acre farm, located in Charlotte, Vermont, from 1962 to 2023.
+Clemmons Family Farm, 501c3 nonprofit organization, purchased the farm from the couple in March 2023, when both elders were 100 years old.
+Under our mission-driven work to preserve and protect Black land and cultural heritage assets, Clemmons Family Farm actively promotes the celebration of heritage as a continuum in which we learn from our past, shape our present, and invest in our future.

 Defying Societal Expectations of Race and Class